Veer119238738738273/CS4337_Project-1/devlog.md

 #10.22.2025 Time: 1:50 AM
 I think that I am going to stop where I am and take a break.
 I wrote a line or two for my negcheck.rkt function.
 I am going to continue with the code tommorow after a break.

+#10.22.2025 Time 3:08 PM
+I am going to continue working on my negcheck.rkt function.
+I right now need to add logic that scans the parsed expression and flips the sign of any literal preceded by a unary minus, so negative numbers are handled correctly during evaluation.